Code-Institute-Submissions/Wild_Thing_Yoga/README.md

         - Video's will expand to full screen on small devices.
         - A snippet of an article with a button linked to the original location.
         - The article will be in a green container with the text in black on a white background.
-        - There will be a scroll bar on the right.
+        - There will be a scroll bar on the right of the article.
 9. The Contact Form wil have:

         - The form will be grey with white fields and white button.